tomd1415/schoolNeedsDevices/README.md

    - Search for pupils by name with autocomplete suggestions
    - View comprehensive pupil profiles showing all related information
    - Print pupil profiles in A4 portrait format
+   - Edit pupil details directly from the profile
+   - Add/remove categories and manage need overrides
+   - Assign/unassign devices for specific needs

 ## Next Steps

 1. Update the create_db.sql file to match the current database schema
 2. Fix update functionality for all entities
 3. Add more comprehensive validation and error handling
-4. Implement in-place editing functionality for pupil profiles
-   - Allow direct editing of pupil details from the search page
-   - Enable adding/removing categories directly from profile view
-   - Provide interface for managing need overrides inline
-   - Add ability to assign/unassign devices from the profile page
-5. Add reporting functionality
+4. Add reporting functionality
-6. Add user authentication and authorization
+5. Add user authentication and authorization
-7. Implement audit trails for tracking changes
+6. Implement audit trails for tracking changes
+7. Add data visualization for needs and device distribution

 ## Usage